Physical activity in the workplace

 - up to a 30% lower risk of depression

 - up to a 30% lower risk of dementia (NHS, 2018).

 Physical inactivity is estimated to cost the UK economy around £8.2 billion per year (Health at Work: Economic Evidence Report, 2016).

 Support in Staffordshire

-Staffordshire residents who are at high risk of Type 2 diabetes may be eligible for free support from the NHS Diabetes Prevention Programme.
+Staffordshire residents who are at high risk of Type 2 diabetes may be eligible for free support from the Healthier You - NHS Diabetes Prevention Programme.
 Why not encourage your employees to check their risk of developing Type 2 diabetes, by using the 'know your risk' tool.
 It's free and it only takes a few minutes.